wuxc/pywin32doc/md/PyIDirectorySearch.md

     Executes a search and passes the results to the caller\.

-Some providers, such as LDAP, will defer the actual execution until the caller invokes the[PyIDirectorySearch::GetFirstRow](PyIDirectorySearch.md#pyidirectorysearchgetfirstrow)method or the[PyIDirectorySearch::GetNextRow](PyIDirectorySearch.md#pyidirectorysearchgetnextrow)method\.&nbsp;
+Some providers, such as LDAP, will defer the actual execution until the caller invokes the[PyIDirectorySearch::GetFirstRow](PyIDirectorySearch.md#pyidirectorysearchgetfirstrow) method or the[PyIDirectorySearch::GetNextRow](PyIDirectorySearch.md#pyidirectorysearchgetnextrow) method\.&nbsp;

   - [GetNextRow](PyIDirectorySearch.md#pyidirectorysearchgetnextrow)